joshbruce/fourth-earth-raw/public/content.md

 ## Setting

 Settings describe where, when, what, the theme, and possibly a high-level, central tension the characters exist within.
 The setting may include a specific, short-term plot (sometimes called an adventure or quest); a generic, long-term campaign; be open for exploration with no predetermined story; or, a combination.
-A theme establishes the type of character, technologies, and similar.

 Guidelines:

-1. Settings may come from the player(s), the narrator, the outside world (books, movies, purchased campaigns or adventures), or a combination.
+1. Settings may come from the player(s), narrator, outside world (books, movies, purchased campaigns or adventures), or a combination.
 2. There must be enough to give flavor and establish preliminary player expectations; the rest can be built as play proceeds.

-Examples of settings include:
+Consider:

 - Jungle, 1955, Vietnam, hospital camp, filled with ordinary people, using technology appropriate to the time; mainly for healing (a serial war story).
 - Greek mythos, specifically The Underworld during the 12th labor of Hercules involving deities and demigods (a one-shot mythology hero quest).